simplehima/IntroDiscordBot/README.md

 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Create a new Discord bot account and get the bot token.
 4. Copy the token to the `config.py` file.
+5. Place Your File.mp3 in same folder of the bot.py
+6. Replace 'file.mp3' with the name of the mp3 file you want to play in line 32.
-5. Run the bot by running `python bot.py`.
+7. Run the bot by running `python bot.py`.

 ## Usage